 The normal family home is taken as the address where the child is resident and at which the person or persons with parental responsibility for the child resides.
 Where parents live at separate addresses and have joint custody, the address used will be the one where the child spends the main part of the school week (e.g. Sunday night to Thursday night inclusive).
-Where responsibility for a child is shared evenly, the academy will follow the process used by the Local Authority (see Kent School Admissions for further information).
+Where responsibility for a child is shared evenly, the academy will follow the process used by the Local Authority (see Essex-School Admissions).
 Childcare arrangements involving relatives' addresses do not qualify as normal family addresses for this purpose unless there is a Child Arrangement Order in place.